open-edge-insights/eii-core/README.md

    For running custom udfs either in VI or VA one must refer [VideoIngestion/docs/custom_udfs_doc.md](VideoIngestion/docs/custom_udfs_doc.md)

-# Etcd Secrets and MessageBus Endpoint Configuration
+# Etcd Secrets Configuration

-Etcd Secrets and MessageBus endpoint configurations are done to establish the data path and configuration of various EIS containers.
+Etcd Secrets configuration are done to establish the data path of various EIS containers.

 Every service in [build/docker-compose.yml](build/docker-compose.yml) is a
 * messagebus client if it needs to send or receive data over EISMessageBus
 * etcd client if it needs to get data from etcd distributed key store

-For more details, visit [Etcd_Secrets_and_MsgBus_Endpoint_Configuration](./Etcd_Secrets_and_MsgBus_Endpoint_Configuration.md)
+For more details, visit [Etcd_Secrets_Configuration](./Etcd_Secrets_Configuration.md)

 # Enable camera based Video Ingestion